-- Worldwide, there are over 1.19 billion active Facebook users.
-(Source: Facebook) This is a 18 percent increase year over year.
-What this means for you: In case you had any lingering doubts, statistically, Facebook is too big to ignore.
+- Worldwide, there are over 1.39 billion monthly active Facebook users (MAUs) which is a 13 percent increase year over year.
+(Source: Facebook as of 1/28/15) What this means for you: In case you had any lingering doubts, statistically, Facebook is too big to ignore.

 - 4.5 billion likes generated daily as of May 2013 which is a 67 percent increase from August 2012 (Source: Facebook)

-- 728 million people log onto Facebook daily, which represents a 25% increase from 2012 (Source: Facebook as of 9/2013) The Implication: A huge and vastly growing number of Facebook users are active and consistent in their visits to the site, making them a promising audience for your marketing efforts.
+- 890 million people log onto Facebook daily (DAU) for December 2014, which represents a 18% increase year over year (Source: Facebook as 1/28/15) The Implication: A huge and vastly growing number of Facebook users are active and consistent in their visits to the site, making them a promising audience for your marketing efforts.

 - In Europe, over 223 million people are on Facebook.
 (Source: Search Engine Journal) The Takeaway: This isn’t just a U.S. phenomenon – a worldwide market is available via Facebook.

 - Age 25 to 34, at 29.7% of users, is the most common age demographic.
 (Source:Emarketer 2012) What this means for you: This is the prime target demographic for many businesses’ marketing efforts, and you have the change to engage these key consumers on Facebook.

 - Five new profiles are created every second.
 (Source: ALLFacebook 2012) The Implication: Your potential audience on Facebook is growing exponentially.